Additional fighting style options for Fighters, Paladins, and Rangers can be found in Unearthed Arcana.

 Cavaliers (Unearthed Arcana) often stand alongside Battle Masters and Bannerets as officers of a noble or mercenary forces.
 Some may also serve as knights errant, wandering the countryside and offering their services as their conscience (or purse) may dictate.

-Blood Thralls (DMs Guild) are tied to the culture of vampirism, and are therefore most common in Voztok and the Barrier Mountains.
+Blood Thralls (DMs Guild) are tied to the culture of blood magi, and are therefore most common in Voztok and Granitsa.
 Here are undead lords common enough for rebellion from them to have formed a martial tradition--though this option could be available anywhere.
 Even then, this remains a very rare tradition.

 Eldritch Knights & Crusaders